JulienMoehlin/MULTILAYER_Docker/README.md

 docker pull hyperionju/spatial_multilayer
 ```

-You should have now the image, you can check with :
+You should have now an image called 'hyperionju/spatial_multilayer', you can check with :

 ```bash
 docker images
 ```

-Then you can run and enjoy
+Then you can run and enjoy.

 ```bash
 docker run -it --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY hyperionju/spatial_multilayer